AtomMaterialUI/material-theme-docs/docs/configuration/component-settings.md

 This feature is only available for premium users.
 {:class='card-panel warn'}

-Starting from version 6.2 this new setting replaces buttons with **outlined buttons**.
+Starting from version 6.2, this setting replaces regular buttons with **outlined buttons**.

 {% include figure.html content="/screens/outlinedButtons.png" caption="Outlined Buttons" %}

 -----
-### Transparent Scrollbars and Accent Scrollbars
+### Transparent scrollbars and accent scrollbars

 This feature is available in the free plan.
 {:class='card-panel warn'}

 These options control the appearance of the scrollbars.

-Note: This feature works completely on Windows and Linux, but on Mac it is only working for non-native scrollbars (i.e. scrollbars that appear only while scrolling).
+**Note**: this feature works natively on Windows and Linux, but on macOS it's dependent on the "_System Scrollbars_" setting.

+{% include figure.html content="/screens/macScrollSettings.png" caption="Scrollbar Settings macOS" %}

-*Transparent scrollbars* will add more transparency to the scrollbars and set it as the same color as the current theme's background color.
-This is adding _50% opacity_ and there is no way to change it.
+- *Transparent scrollbars* adds more transparency to the scrollbars and set it as the same color as the current theme's background color.
+It's adding _50% opacity_, and there is no way to change it.

-*Accent scrollbars* will replace the scrollbar color with the _current accent color_.
+- *Accent scrollbars* replaces the scrollbar color with the _current accent color_.

 {% include figure.html content="/screens/scrollbars.png" caption="Accent Scrollbars" %}

-#### Editor Scrollbars
+#### Editor scrollbars

 This feature is available in the free plan.
 {:class='card-panel warn'}

 Since 2019.1 the scrollbars enter into two categories:
-* _UI Scrollbars_: These are the scrollbars found throughout the UI (lists, trees and so on)
+* _UI Scrollbars_: these are the scrollbars found throughout the UI, such as lists and trees.
-* _Editor Scrollbars_: These are the scrollbars inside editors
+* _Editor Scrollbars_: these are scrollbars for the editor.

-Thanks/Because of this separation, the aforementioned settings is now controlling only the _UI Scrollbars_.
-Instead, the _Editor Scrollbars_ are managed via a [**Color Scheme Setting Page**](/docs/configuration/scrollbars#important-information).
+Due to this separation, this setting only affects the _UI Scrollbars_.

+The _Editor Scrollbars_, in turn, are managed via a [**Color Scheme Setting Page**](/docs/configuration/scrollbars).

 ---

-### Tabs Shadow
+### Tabs shadow

-This feature is only available for premium users.
+This feature is available in the free plan.
 {:class='card-panel warn'}

 This option enables/disables the shadow under the tabs.